 The core belief of P3 Data Systems is that much of the data that a company requires for creating documents, whether to meet regulatory compliance needs or other business reporting needs, can come from a structured database, or a structured data repository.
 This structured data repository includes company concepts, which in turn is linked with […more]

-Driven by a shared mission to improve the usability of XBRL data, members of the Center for Data Quality have contributed funding and other resources to support the Data Quality Committee’s initiative to address the public’s concerns about the quality and usability of XBRL financial data filed with the SEC.
-The Committee is responsible for developing […more]
+Driven by a shared mission to improve the usability of XBRL data, members of the Center for Data Quality have contributed funding and other resources to support the Data Quality Committee’s initiative to help corporate issuers improve the quality and usability of their XBRL financial data filed with the SEC.
+The Committee develops freely available guidance […more]

 Does your tool or service provider run Data Quality Committee rules on your XBRL filings using version 13 (effective for filings after December 31, 2020)?

 If not, why not?
 Finding and fixing issues identified prior to filing ensures a company’s data conforms to over 50 industry-developed, publicly-reviewed quality checks, and gives the markets a clear picture of your company financials.